DIVERSITY, EQUITY, AND INCLUSION

 NYPR will transform our existing programming and capabilities, elevating the staff, decision-makers, and culturally competent voices who will ensure that our work speaks to the experiences of more diverse audiences.
 We will develop equitable editorial processes, leverage research learning, and continue to build capabilities that help us reach beyond our current audiences—so we can better fulfill our mission to serve and represent our community.

-Conduct an internal evaluation of all policies, practices and programs to determine if they are equally available to people with and without disabilities.
-Assess current status of accessibility in services across all content platforms leveraging industry best practices in captioning, transcriptions and sign-language access.
+Leverage the FY23 internal evaluation of all policies, practices and programs to implement recommendations focusing on equity in availability to people with and without disabilities.
+This includes accessibility in services across all content platforms leveraging industry best practices in captioning, transcriptions, sign-language access and streamlining transcription workflows.

 Transparency and Accountability